TrevorW-code/TrevorW-code/README.md

 Software dev with a focus on ML and Web Development

-- 🌱 I’m currently learning _AngularJS_, using _librec-auto_ for recommender experiemnts, and building _Chrome Extensions_
+- 🌱 Currently learning _AngularJS_, using [_librec-auto_](https://github.com/that-recsys-lab/librec-auto.git) for recommender experiments, and building _Chrome Extensions_
 - 💬 Ask me about **Self Tracking**

 <!--START_SECTION:waka--><!--END_SECTION:waka-->